 How to Change a Fuel Filter in 4 Easy Steps

-Dirt is the No. 1 enemy of your engine’s fuel system.
+Dirt is the number one enemy of your engine's fuel system.
 A clean fuel filter is one of the best ways to ensure dependable, trouble-free performance.
-Here’s how to change yours.
+Here's how to change yours.

 Even the smallest piece of dirt can damage a fuel injector, resulting in erratic performance, poor gas mileage and, in some cases, complete engine shutdown.
 That’s why most car-care experts recommend replacing the fuel filter in your vehicle approximately every 16,000 kilometres—or once a year—for peak performance.

 Most fuel-injected vehicles use a stainless steel in-line fuel filter located either ahead of the rear wheels on the underside of the vehicle or in the engine compartment.
-Since the majority of newer cars use electronic fuel-injection systems, this guide covers the steps for replacing the fuel filter in a fuel-injection system.
+Since the majority of newer cars use electronic fuel-injection systems, this guide covers how to change a fuel filter in a fuel-injection system.